An overview of the subscription process for Arduino Create Chrome App which works with Chrome OS and Chromebook.

 How can I just test the app?

-If you want to test the product properly and before enrolling your class, you may subscribe just one person (i.e., yourself).
-It will cost you only 40 cents for a one month subscription.
-At the end of the first month, if you’re not satisfied with the it, just cancel the one subscription.
+If you want to test the product properly and before enrolling your class, you may subscribe to just one seat (i.e. for yourself).
+At the end of the first month, if you’re not satisfied with it, just cancel the single subscription.
 Hopefully, though, you will be pleased.
 Then you can add your students and change your subscription plan.

 Steps to Subscribe

 To subscribe, you will need to create an Arduino ID, decide on a subscription plan, and provide information on your school.
-You’ll also need a valid credit card or a US bank account, and the email addresses of the those you want to enrol.
-We also have a solution for students that do not have access to email.
+You’ll also need a valid credit card or a US bank account, and the email addresses of those you want to enroll, if you are subscribing for a school.
+We also have a solution for students that cannot receive emails to their email inboxes, however, anyone using the subscription needs a valid email address.

 Create an Arduino Account